Global optimization for the portfolio selection model with high-order moments: Introduction

 where each $\xi^{(i)}$ is a random sample following the distribution of $\xi$.
-But this requires a huge size of samples to get a good approximation.
+But it usually requires a huge size of samples to get a good approximation.
 In addition, the optimizer set may still not be well approximated if we replace $f$ by $F_N$ in (\ref{eq:def:PPO}), even if the coefficient vectors of $f, F_N$ are close.
-And it can be computationally expensive to extract such an inaccurate optimizer, before updating $F_N$ with new samples.
+Indeed, it can be computationally expensive to extract such an inaccurate optimizer, before updating $F_N$ with new samples.
 To address these concerns, we consider using the {\it perturbation sample average approximation} (PSAA) method proposed in \cite{NieYang2020}.
 The PSAA model adds a convex regularization term to the standard SAA model.
 Compared to the standard SAA model, the PSAA method gives a more robust approximation of (\ref{eq:def:PPO}).
 With a proper choice of regularization parameter, the PSAA model can be globally solved by Moment-SOS relaxation at the initial relaxation order.

-There are lots of research work focusing on portfolio optimization.
-Discussions on M-V models are given in \cite{Markow14, RubinMarkow, Stein01MarRev}.
-Studies on higher order portfolio selection models are given in \cite{LevyMark79Appr,MarPar09GloptPS,NiuWang19HOMP}.
+There is a lot of research work on portfolio optimization.
+Discussions on M-V models are given in \cite{Markow14,RubinMarkow,Stein01MarRev}.
+Studies on higher order portfolio selection models are given in \cite{LevyMark79Appr,MarPar09GloptPS}.
 We also refer to \cite{BlackLitt92,GoldIyen03RPS,Kolm60years} and references therein for other kinds of portfolio selection models.
 The portfolio selection problem is a special stochastic optimization problem.
 The {\it stochastic approximation} (SA) and SAA are two major approaches of solving stochastic optimization.
 We refer to \cite{Lan20book,ShaDenRu21book} for a comprehensive introduction to stochastic optimization.